simonchalder/Graphing_App/README.md

 ## Usage

 The user is able to select two data files to compare.
 The application will pull column data from a csv file to populate axis data but this can be customised if needed.
 A title can be given to the project but a title will be automatically generated based on axis data if no title is given by the user.
 Various calculations or methods of comparison can then be chosen from and the data displayed graphically.
 Currently the user may choose from displaying Population / Carrying Capacity, Correlation Coefficient Data, or Standard Deviation and Mean Data.
 CSV files should contain x axis data in column 1 and y axis data in column 2.
 Column headings in row 1 will be used by the application to autofill axis names.

+No responsibility is taken by the author for the reliability of results.
+This is a personal project and I am not a mathematician!

 ## Screenshots